Course Overview

 How to Drop a Class

-Please send a request to drop a class via email to support@houdini.school.
+Please send a request to drop a class via email to [email protected].

 Your written request to drop any or all of your classes must include: